The Edgefield County Historical Society is devoted to the study, teaching and preservation of the history of the Old Edgefield

 Thus, our headquarters building which we have owned for fifty years is now in great shape.

-the meantime, Society Vice President Clarice Wise has been generously donating her efforts and money to maintain the cemetery.
+house has been completed.
+In the meantime, Society Vice President Clarice Wise has been generously donating her efforts and

-History Class: The Edgefield History Class continues to meet every Sunday afternoon.
-Now that The
+The Edgefield History Class: The Edgefield History Class continues to meet every Sunday afternoon.
+Now

-Story Edgefield has been completed, the Class has decided to write a new book, tentatively entitled The American
+that The Story Edgefield has been completed, the Class has decided to write a new book, tentatively entitled The

-Revolution in Edgefield - from Ninety Six to Augusta.
-It is hoped that this book will be available as early as
+American Revolution in Edgefield - from Ninety Six to Augusta.
+It is hoped that this book will be available as

 in the Tompkins Library.